K1 tank: K1A1

-On 9 June 1998, the Ministry of Defense announced that mass production of K1A1 would begin in 1999, 2 years behind schedule due to 1997 Asian financial crisis that decreased the defense budget.
-On 15 November 1999, Hyundai Precision Industry signed an estimate of 1 trillion KRW contract to produce K1A1.
+On 9 June 1998, the Ministry of Defense announced that mass production of K1A1 would begin in 1999, 2 years behind schedule due to the 1997 Asian financial crisis that decreased the defense budget.
+On 15 November 1999, Hyundai Precision Industry signed an estimate of 1 trillion KRW contract to produce the K1A1.
 The first K1A1 release ceremony was held on 12 October 2001.
-The tank weighs 53.2 t and has a length of 9.71 m (gun forward), and each tank costs 4.4 billion KRW.
+The tank weighs 53.2 t and has a length of 9.71 m (gun forward), and each tank costs 4.4 billion KRW with 67% localization rate by value.

 Unlike the K1, the newly upgraded design was made only by Korean engineers.
 Originally, GDLS wanted to participate in the K1 series to maintain its level of influence, and it proposed a partnership for the project due to concerns about Koreans lacking such skills.
-However, South Korean engineers declined the offer, and decided to take full responsibility on the project even if it fails, because they could learn about the main battle tank throughout the process and to maximize localization by reducing the technological reliance from GDLS.
+However, South Korean engineers declined the offer, and decided to take full responsibility on the project even if it failed, because they could learn about the main battle tank throughout the process and to maximize localization by reducing the technological reliance from GDLS.
 In the end, GDLS transferred the TDP, and sent a small team of engineers to South Korea for a 50-man-day contract, but the contract was never needed.

 Despite the similar look, the K1A1 is made of completely different materials and carries more advanced subsystems.
 The K1A1 can easily be distinguished from the K1 by the shape of the gun, location of the co-axial machinegun, shape of the commander's sight, and overall angular shape of the turret (the K1A1 has more curved surfaces than the K1).
-The 120 mm smoothbore gun of K1A1 is thicker than the K1's 105 mm rifled gun and has a thicker thermal sleeve a third of the way from the base of the gun.
-The co-axial machinegun on K1A1 is located at a much higher point compared to the K1.
-The K1A1 also features a somewhat cone-shaped day/night KGPS compared to day-only sight of the K1, which has a plain, tube-like appearance to it.
+The 120 mm smoothbore gun of the K1A1 is thicker than the K1's 105 mm rifled gun and has a thicker thermal sleeve a third of the way from the base of the gun.
+The co-axial machinegun on the K1A1 is located at a much higher point compared to the K1.
+The K1A1 also features a somewhat cone-shaped day/night KGPS compared to the day-only sight of the K1, which has a plain, tube-like appearance to it.